 Your company registration agent may want additional information in order to complete the SHAMS onboarding process.
-Additional information you may need to provide is spelt out in the rest of this page.
+The additional information you may need to provide is spelled out in the rest of this page.

 Registration agents usually will start work only after complete payment for that part is made.

 They may also ask you to fill out a Customer Information Form.
 This form will have fields that require information of you that is not available from either your passport or your proof of address.
 E.g. Name of shareholders and directors, % shareholdings, power of attorney authorizations, the name of managing shareholder, and others.

 Have you received their consent?
 They have to be comfortable signing legal documents.